UCC-Organism/install-visualisations-from-scratch/README.md

 We will keep this nomenclature throughout this document]

 # Installing Node.js and dependencies
-download and install nodejs from the www.nodejs.org website.
+download and install Node.js from the www.nodejs.org website.
 Avoid using Homebrew for now.
 It will work, but there might be problems later on when trying to update Node.js.

-check that Node actually installed
+check that Node actually installed.
+It should output the current version number like `v4.2.1`

 ```
 ~$ node --version